Total Acupuncture & Wellness

 Older adults and those with chronic pain should give acupuncture a try, but anyone who lives an active lifestyle should keep acupuncture in mind.
 Sprains, pulled muscles, and other sports injuries happen to everyone and acupuncture is an excellent choice to reduce pain and promote healing.

 What is Acupuncture?

-Acupuncture is a form of alternative medicine based on inserting thin needles into precise points of the body that likely dates back farther than 10,000 years.
+Acupuncture is a form of alternative medicine based on inserting thin needles into precise points of the body.
+Historical documents first mention the practice over 2,000 years ago, but it likely dates back as far as 10,000 years.
 It’s believed Bronze Age Chinese healers used sharpened bones, but needles replaced them at some point during the advance of metalworking.
 By precisely stimulating pressure points known as acupressure points around the body, acupuncture may reduce pain, nerve stress, and inflammation.
 As a result, the practice remained a key component of Traditional Chinese Medicine (TCM, for short).

 Acupuncture is a form of physical therapy with a high rate of effectiveness that’s suitable for virtually everyone.
 It’s an extremely safe procedure, and side effects are typically non-existent or limited to some minor bruising.
 You can rely on acupuncture whether you’re an older adult suffering from chronic pain, a young athlete suffering from a sports injury, or if you’re simply looking to experience the relaxing effect that patients enjoy.